gvwilson/sensibleadventures/cloudherd/new.md

 shaded her eyes with her hand and squinted.
 "Rot," she cursed.
 "It's Tasteless."

-"That it is," Dorbu agreed.
+"By name and by nature," Dorbu agreed.
 "He dropped us in the forest about half a gallop away."
 He stood unsteadily, ignoring Kulbinder's warning growl, and wiped the blood from his fingers onto his trousers.
-"Now, are you going to throw me over the side or are we going to save Stale?"
+"So, are you going to throw me over the side or not?"

+He and Kulbinder stared at each other.
+"Stop digging your claws into my cloud!"
+Noxy told the tiger sharply.
+She could mind-hear the cloud's rising panic.
+No one had ever ridden him before, and having the tiger knead him like an old scrap of carpet wasn't helping anything.

+Kulbinder blinked.
+"Stay away from the prince," he rumbled.

+"Well, I'm glad that's settled," Ulfmaerr said brightly.
+"Now, what's our plan?"

+Noxy squinted at the approaching clouds again.
+"Run as fast as we can," she said bitterly.
+"Again."

+"We can't run forever," Thokmay said to her quietly.

+She nodded but didn't reply.
+What was there to say?
+Even if Grappa Gas held back, Tasteless wouldn't, and his cloud was bigger, faster, and from the mind-sense of things, a lot meaner than the one they were one.
+She would do her best, but it wasn't going to be a long race.

+*Go fast.*  It took her a moment to realize the thought wasn't hers, but the cloud's.

+*I know you will,* she mind-spoke back as comfortingly as she could.
+*But---*

+*Go fast,* the cloud insisted.  *Show you.*

+The sudden jolt almost knocked her off her feet.
+Thokmay stumbled, and Sergeant Dorbu fell clumsily onto one knee.
+"What in the names of the saints?"

+What had been a gentle breeze a few heartbeats ago was suddenly strong enough to lift stray strands of hair off Noxy's shoulders.
+She held out a hand flat to the wind and angled it forward and back.
+Her eyes widened.  *How long can you keep this up?* she mind-asked.

+*Go fast all day,* the cloud replied with a mix of confidence and challenge that would have reminded Noxy's mother of her daughter.

+*Go faster?* Noxy asked recklessly.  *Go faster all the way to the mountains?*

+The cloud's answer was another burst of speed.
+Noxy whooped.

+"What's wrong?"
+Thokmay asked.

+"Nothing!" she said.
+She spun to look at the two clouds chasing them.
+Pillow was already smaller than he had been, and she could see the flanks of Tasteless's cloud rippling as he tried to keep up.
+She whooped again and hugged Thokmay before she realized what she was doing.

+"Uh..."
+He hugged her back a little awkwardly.
+"Thanks?"

+She was suddenly aware that everyone was looking at her.
+She let go of him and stepped back, hugging her arms around herself as if suddenly cold.
+"He's a real peaks runner," she said self-consciously to no one in particular.
+"The cloud, I mean.
+Most of Stale's herd graze on the lower slopes, but he must have been part of a herd from further east, or maybe west, the mountains are higher in both directions, and anyway, we don't go up that high because they don't rain as well but they're a lot faster and..."
+She shrugged, unable to meet anyone's eyes, especially Thokmay's.